haberdashPI/vscode-modal-keys/docs/commands.md

 ### `modalkeys.nextMatch`

-Moves to the next match and selectes it.
+Moves to the next match and selects it.
 Which way to search depends on the search direction.
 Takes a single argument (`register`), which defaults to "default" if unspecified.
 (See `modalkeys.search` for details)

 ### `modalkeys.previousMatch`